Cudiph/node-gtrans/README.md

   }
   ```

-- `resolve` - A boolean state whether the language Id is converted to full language name, e.g. from 'en' to 'English'.
+- `resolve`? - A boolean state whether the language Id is converted to full language name, e.g. from 'en' to 'English'.
   Default to `true`.

   ```js